tilt-dev/tilt.build/docs/example_nodejs.md

 [Recommended Tiltfile](https://github.com/windmilleng/tilt-example-nodejs/tree/master/3-recommended)

-_Quick note: Tilt's first deployment of a service takes a few seconds longer than subsequent ones, due to some behind-the-scenes setup.
-Measurements in this guide focus on non-initial builds._

 ## Step 0: The Simplest Deployment

 Our server is just a few lines long, and all it does is serve us an HTML page: